wintercms/docs/architecture-introduction.md

 > Everything should be made as simple as possible, but not simpler <br>[(Albert Einstein, paraphrased)](https://quoteinvestigator.com/2011/05/13/einstein-simple/)

-Projects in Winter CMS generally have a Frontend and a Backend.
+Projects in Winter CMS generally have a frontend and a backend.

 <a name="code-structure"></a>
 ## Code Structure